NeLLi-team/gvclass/README.md

 *  Depending on the number of identified unique GVOGs an assignment is provided if at least 1 GVOG (stringency "gte1"), 2 GVOGs (stringency "gte2") or 3 GVOGs (stringency "gte3") were found.
 *  Less stringent is the "majority" approach, here more than 50% of identified markers have to yield the same taxonomy to enable and assignment.
 *  If taxonomy assignments are not in agreement at a low taxonomy level (e.g. species, genus, or family) then the next higher taxonomy level will be evaluated, up to the domain level.
+* March 2023: Added experimental feature xgboost classifier based on kmers.
+Provides assignment of provided sequences (fna) to cellular domains, phages or NCLDV together with order level assignment (if NCLDV).

 ### Contamination
 * Giant virus genomes typically have less than 10 out of a set of 56 universal cellular housekeeping genes (UNI56).
 Higher UNI56 counts indicate cellular contamination, or giant virus sequences that are located on host contigs.
   * UNI56u (unique counts), UNI56t(total counts), UNI56df (duplication factor) are provided and can be used for further quality filtering
 * Giant virus genomes typically have a duplication factor of GVOG7 (as subset of GVOG9) of below 3.
 Higher GVOG7 duplication factors indicate the presence mixed viral populations.
   * GVOG7u (unique counts), GVOG7t(total counts), GVOG7df (duplication factor) are provided and can be used for further quality filtering
-* Giant viruses may break any of these rules and novel giant virus genomes are often full of surprises.
-Thus, GVClass does not perform automatic quality filtering based on marker gene counts.
+* Giant viruses may break any of these rules, thus, gvclass does not perform automatic quality filtering based on marker gene counts.

 ## Benchmarking